Oujiang-Laboratory-Bioinformatics/KMCG/README.md

 ```

-### KMCG Input parameters
--xbox The number of columns in the output two-dimensional matrix,default value 1002.

--ybox The number of rows in the output two-dimensional matrix,default value 302.

--xstep 	int	Step length of raw WGS multiplicity, recommend value is the predicted read depth*0.25*(readlength - K-mer-length)/readlength, a lower value can increase the resolution at sequences with lower copy numbers, but reduce the visual range,default value 10.

--ystep	int	Step length for K-mer multiplicity of the assembly, default value 1.

--t	int	for analysis of small genomes, or scaffolds, this parameter gives smaller slice of genome location, the unit is Kb.
-Default value 1000, i.e. 1Mb per block.

--p Sampling rate,-p10 means choose one for every 10 kmers.

--scr Specify a segment and see the area it affects on the KMCG map.If the segment you want to see is chromosome 6 from 5M to 6M,example：-scrcchromosome6:5.0-6.0

 ## Run
 ```
 ./KMCG [parameters] <KMC file prefix of raw data> <KMC file prefix of assembly> <Reference genome.fa> <Reference genome.fa.fai> <output>
--xstep1 -ystep1  -p1 -t1000
+  -xstep (int)	Step length of raw WGS multiplicity, recommend value is the predicted read depth*0.25*(readlength - K-mer-length)/readlength, a lower value can increase the resolution at sequences with lower copy numbers, but reduce the visual range,default value 10.
+  -ystep	(int)	Step length for K-mer multiplicity of the assembly, default value 1.
+  -t	(int)	for analysis of small genomes, or scaffolds, this parameter gives smaller slice of genome location, the unit is Kb.
+Default value 1000, i.e. 1Mb per block.
+  -p (int) Sampling rate,-p10 means choose one for every 10 kmers.
+  -scr Specify a segment and see the area it affects on the KMCG map.
+If the segment you want to see is chromosome 6 from 5M to 6M,example：-scrcchromosome6:5.0-6.0
 ```

 ## KMCG Viewer Usage